shahjen/shahjen.github.io/content/projects/ut.md

     - We hosted this on our team github repo with continuous integration
     - The environment to run the code was also containerized and pushed it to dockerhub
     - Wrote unit tests using bats framework and added them to the CI

+- **Deep learning for universal linear embeddings of nonlinear dynamics**: In a team of 3, we tried to learn the dynamics of chaotic systems by learning their Koopman modes.
+To summarize:
+    - We used an encoder to map the dynamics to an infinite dimensional linear space, and then used a decoder to get back to the finite dimensional settting.
+    - We closely followed [Lusch et al 2018](https://www.nature.com/articles/s41467-018-07210-0) for inspiration and for the starting point to our neural network architecture.
+    - We validated results in the paper
+    - We extended the model to try and learn the dynamics of a chaotic Lorenz-96 system
+    - The code can be found on GitHub: [https://github.com/shahjen/DeepKoopmanLorenz96](https://github.com/shahjen/DeepKoopmanLorenz96)